knpuniversity/oauth/knpu/security.rst

     Peer certificate cannot be authenticated with known CA certificates

 But don't disable verification!
-That's like keeping the door open on your chicken coup!
+That's like keeping the door open on your chicken coop!
 Turning off SSL Verification is the same as sending the access token unencrypted.
 Don't manually turn this off and you'll be okay.

 Interestingly, *your* site doesn't technically need to use HTTPS.
 When the